HuynhNguyenPhuc/RAG-NIP/README.md

 ## APIs
 * GET /papers: Get information of all papers in the dataset
 * POST /recommends, body: {"Sentence": str}: Get 5 recommended papers of the input paper.

-## Future Plan
-* Add UI for this project
-* Update the embedding funtion of Chroma DB to get better performance

 <h3 style="text-align:center; font-size:30px">Chill coding!!!</h3>